-Session Number Date Class Activities Assignments and Due Dates 1 9/17 Lecture and Lab: Introduction to AT 2 9/24 Lecture and Lab: AT Evaluation.
+Session Number Date Class Activities Assignments and Due Dates 1 3/28 Lecture and Lab: Introduction to AT 2 4/4 Lecture and Lab: AT Evaluation.
 Technology Tools for Teachers.
-3 10/1 Lecture and Lab: Technology Tools for Teachers.
-Dynamic Media 4 10/8 Lecture and Lab: AT for Students with Learning Disabilities - Writing Tools AT Evaluation Due 5 10/15 Lecture and Lab: AT for Students with Learning Disabilities - Reading Tools 6 10/22 Lecture and Lab: AT for Students with Learning Disabilities - Web 2.0 Tools in the Special Education Classroom.
-Video Tutorial Due; Student Presentations 7 10/29 Lecture and Lab: AT for Persons with Physical Impairments 8 11/5 Lecture and Lab: AT for Persons with Sensory Impairments & Visual Strategies VoiceThread Assignments Due; Student Presentations 9 11/12 Lecture and Lab: Augmentative Communication 10 11/19 Lecture & Lab: AT Implementation and Evaluation Assistive Technology Lesson Plan Due: Student Presentations
+3 4/11 Lecture and Lab: AT for Students with Learning Disabilities - Writing Tools AT Evaluation Due 4 4/18 Lecture and Lab: AT for Students with Learning Disabilities - Reading Tools 5 4/25 Lecture and Lab: AT for Persons with Physical Impairments 6 5/2 Lecture and Lab: AT for Persons with Sensory Impairments & Visual Strategies Video Tutorial and Close Captioning Due; Student Presentations 7 5/9 Lecture and Lab: Augmentative Communication 8 5/16 Lecture & Lab: AT Implementation and Evaluation Assistive Technology Lesson Plan Due: Student Presentations